hi, i’m molly

-statement
+statement of artwork

 These places are vague and undefined, dreamlike and not perfectly reflected.